The Penn State Health Children’s Hospital Approach to Congenital Heart Surgery

 Support for Your Child and Family

-At Penn State Children’s Hospital, our specially trained staff of Child Life specialists meet with each child to help them prepare for a surgery.
+At Penn State Health Children’s Hospital, our specially trained staff of Child Life specialists meet with each child to help them prepare for a surgery.
 Our specialists accompanying your child during before, during and after a surgery to provide coping strategies such as distraction, guided imagery, and deep breathing.

 Families from across the region come to us to get unmatched care and services for their child with congenital heart defects.